mcarr823/neds/doc/network/RESPONSE_DATA.md

 More complex responses can also be converted automatically.

+For example, nested JSON objects, or "arrays" with strings as keys (like a dictionary).

-For examples of this, check out the data classes in the :common module in the `dev.mcarr.neds.common.classes.racing` package.
+Check out the existing data classes in the :common module in the `dev.mcarr.neds.common.classes.racing` package for examples of this.